IsaacSchemm/Pandacap/README.md

 Function app responsibilities include:

-* `BridgedPostDiscovery`
-    * adds the "View on Bluesky" link to posts of yours that have been bridged
+* adding the Bluesky DID and record keys (for the "View on Bluesky" link) to posts of yours that have been bridged
-* `FavoriteIngest`
-    * check accounts for new favorites / likes / upvotes
+* checking accounts for new favorites / likes / upvotes
-* `InboxCleanup`
-    * delete any dismissed inbox entries more than 7 days old
+* deleting any dismissed inbox entries more than 7 days old
-* `LongTermInboxCleanup`
-    * automatically dismiss active inbox entries (the 200 most recent posts, and any other posts newer than 30 days, will be kept)
+* automatically dismissing active inbox entries (the 200 most recent posts, and any other posts newer than 30 days, will be kept)
-* `InboxIngest`
-    * check feeds for new posts
+* checking feeds and connected platforms for new posts
-* `OutboxCleanup`
-    * remove unsent outbound ActivityPub messages that have been pending for more than 7 days
+* removing unsent outbound ActivityPub messages that have been pending for more than 7 days
-* `SendOutbound`
-    * attempt to send any pending outbound ActivityPub messages (if a failure occurs, the recipient will be skipped for the next hour)
+* attempting to send any pending outbound ActivityPub messages (if a failure occurs, the recipient will be skipped for the next hour)

 ### Authorization